GaiaUniversal

 Crested geckos are more heat sensitive than you might expect from a reptile and actually like living in the temperatures most people do here in the UK.

-The maximum temperature to crested geckos is 28°C... its dangerous for them in prolonged t
+The maximum temperature for crested geckos is 28°C... its dangerous for them in prolonged

 Crested geckos are more heat sensitive than you might expect from a reptile and actually like living in the temperatures most people do here in the UK.

-The maximum temperature to crested geckos is 28°C... its dangerous for them in prolonged temperatures of 30°C or over as they can get heatstroke, develop neurological issues or pass away.
-So in summer keepers must be extra careful.
+The maximum temperature for crested geckos is 28°C... its dangerous for them in prolonged temperatures of 30°C or over as they can get heatstroke, develop neurological issues or pass away.
+So in summer keepers must be extra careful and aware of temperatures.

 Here are a few tips to keep your gecko cool and happy: